keboola/docker-demo/README.md

 ##### Incremental Processing

-Since you might be processing the same files over and over, if the image is set to work incrementally with files from file upload, upon each successful run of the container all files, that have been downloaded, will get tagged with `[IMAGE_ID]:processed` tag (eg. `keboola/docker-demo:processed`).
+Since you might be processing the same files over and over, if the image is set to work incrementally with files from file upload, upon each successful run of the container all files, that have been downloaded, will get tagged with `[COMPONENT_ID]/[CONFIGURATION_ID]:processed` tag (eg. `docker-demo/test-config:processed`).
 These files will be automatically excluded from the next input mapping.

 ### Output Mapping